jpignata/lambda-aws-circleci-credential-rotator/README.md

 # circleci-credential-rotator

-## What does it do?
+## Summary

-It creates a new IAM Access Key pair, sets it in a CircleCI environment, and deletes previously existing credentials for a given IAM user.
+This AWS SAM application creates an IAM User that can assume IAM Roles which are specifically marked with a given tag (i.e. Usage: IntegrationTests) and a Lambda function to create temporary credentials for that user and set them in to a CircleCI project's environment variables.

 ## Deployment